Peer Review Process

 Selection of Reviewers: Reviewer selection is based on expertise, reputation, specific recommendations, conflict of interest, etc.

 (2) Peer review: a manuscript will be reviewed by at least two independent reviewers.
 The selection of independent reviewers is crucial to the publication process.
-Our choices are based on numerous factors, including expertise, reputation, specific recommendations, and our own past experiences with the characteristics of reviewers.
+Our choices are based on numerous factors, including expertise, reputation, specific recommendations, and the quality of the reviewers' history of reporting on previous manuscripts reviewed for the journal.
 Efforts should be made to ensure they do not have any apparent conflicts of interest and to prevent bias in their assessment of the work under review.
 The peer review process will help editors make better decisions.
 Editors will consider the peer-reviewed reports when making a decision, but are not bound by the opinions or recommendations therein.
 A concern raised by a single peer reviewer or the Editor themselves may result in the manuscript being rejected.

-(3) Editor decision and revision: in cases where only minor revisions are recommended, the author is usually requested to revise the paper before referring to the external editor.
-Articles may or may not be sent to reviewers after author revision, dependent on whether the reviewer requested to see the revised version and the wishes of the Editor-in-Chief or Editorial Board Members recognized by the Editor-in-Chief in the relevant field of the manuscript.
+(3) Editor decision and revision: in cases where only minor revisions are recommended, the author is usually requested to revise the paper.
+Articles may or may not be sent to reviewers after the author’s revision, depending on whether the reviewer requested to see the revised version and the wishes of the Editor-in-Chief or Editorial Board Members recognized by the Editor-in-Chief in the relevant field of the manuscript.
 Apart from in exceptional circumstances, we allow a maximum of two rounds of major revision per manuscript.

 (4) In-House Submissions: Additionally, to ensure the fairness of each manuscript, the JBRHA requires all editors to abstain from involvement in decisions regarding papers they have authored themselves, or those authored by family members or colleagues, as well as papers related to products or services of interest to the editor.
 Any such submissions must adhere to all regular procedures of the journal and undergo peer review independently of the involved editor and their research team.